 Survey on awareness about advanced Parkinson’s

 In March 2021, the EPDA launched an online survey focused on 'advanced' Parkinson's1 and awareness about treatment options.

 By collecting this data, we aim to understand people with Parkinson’s perception and knowledge about treatment options, especially focusing on ‘advanced’ Parkinson’s.
 In particular, we aim to understand if people with Parkinson’s receive timely and adequate information about advanced Parkinson's therapies from their healthcare professionals.
-The responses we get from this survey will help us in our efforts of supporting the Parkinson's community get the right information at the right time.
+The responses we obtained from this survey will help us in our efforts of supporting the Parkinson's community get the right information at the right time.

 - Advanced' Parkinson’s generally refers to a time when symptoms have become more complex and have a stronger effect on day-to-day life – and when non-oral therapies begin to be considered as a viable option to manage symptoms.
 In the Hoehn & Yahr rating scale, advanced Parkinson’s is represented by stages 4 and 5.
 (See: Stages of Parkinson's.)